hughsio/dmv-event-hub/README.md

 * Flask Documentation for guidance on backend development.

-* Our mentor, Jane Doe, for her invaluable advice on data pipelines.
+* Our professor, Li Chen, for his invaluable advice on data pipelines.